thoughtbot/ios-on-rails/book/iOS/map_view_controller.md

 ![Creating a new view controller](images/ios_app_skeleton_6.png)

-Create a new view controller subclass called HUMMapViewController by selecting file>new>file.
+Create a new view controller subclass called `HUMMapViewController` by selecting File > New > File.
 This will create a header (.h) and implementation (.m) file.

 ### Set the Root View Controller

 Now that we have a view controller subclass that will serve as our initial view controller in the app, we can show this view controller on launch.
-The app delegate has a method for exactly this purpose, called `application:didFinishLaunchingWithOptions:`, which we will overwrite.
+The app delegate has a method for exactly this purpose, called `-application:didFinishLaunchingWithOptions:`, which we will overwrite.

 	// HUMAppDelegate.m